What Is Interferon?

 What diseases can interferon treat?

-Interferon can also treat many other diseases, including:
+Interferon has been used to treat many diseases, including:

 How can interferon affect the retina?